inducer/pycuda/doc/source/driver.rst

         becomes unreachable.
 Any further use of the object is an error and will lead to undefined behavior.

+    .. method:: as_buffer(size, offset=0)

+        Return the pointer encapsulated by *self* as a Python buffer object, with the given *size* and, optionally, *offset*.

+        .. versionadded:: 2014.1

 .. function:: mem_get_ipc_handle(devptr)

     Return an opaque :class:`bytes` object representing an IPC handle to the